Hormone Journal

 How do integrated hormone and weight loss programs differ from separate services?

 Integrated platforms use a single clinical team that adjusts both hormone therapy and weight loss medications based on shared lab data and progress metrics.
-Separate providers risk contradictory protocols and duplicated testing costs because they don't coordinate care or share patient data.
-This unified approach allows thyroid optimisation to support metabolic function for weight loss simultaneously.
+Separate providers risk contradictory protocols and duplicated testing costs because they do not coordinate care or share patient data.
+This unified approach allows thyroid optimisation to support metabolic function for weight loss at the same time.

 What is the typical timeline from initial consultation to starting treatment?

-The standard process includes initial questionnaire and consultation (1–3 days for scheduling), hormone testing if required (1–2 weeks for lab results), treatment plan development (3–5 days), and medication shipping (2–5 business days).
-Total timeline averages 3–4 weeks for platforms requiring thorough testing, with expedited options available at additional cost.
+The standard process includes initial questionnaire and consultation (1 to 3 days for scheduling), hormone testing if required (1 to 2 weeks for lab results), treatment plan development (3 to 5 days), and medication shipping (2 to 5 business days).
+Total timeline averages 3 to 4 weeks for platforms requiring extensive testing, with expedited options available at additional cost.

 Are online hormone therapy platforms covered by insurance in Canada?